furball514/PoloPug/README.md

-This is a cross-platform crytpcurrency tracker mobile app built with React Native and Expo.
+This is a cross-platform cryptocurrency tracker mobile app built with React Native and Expo.
 A server/API written in Nodejs is also included for performance.

 This app depends on Poloniex's and Reddit's API both of which has since been shutdown.